-Studying Emerging Issues Protects our Customers Now and in the Future
+Studying Emerging Compounds Protects Our Customers Now and in the Future

 Some compounds that are not regulated against by the EPA are currently being studied for their presence in drinking water sources and treated drinking water.
 These substances are referred to as emerging compounds.
 Due to advances in testing and monitoring technology, and the possible increase in the sources of these compounds, their detection at levels smaller than ever before is now possible.
 Scientists monitor the presence of these constituents and continue to investigate the implications on humans and aquatic species in the water supply.